This webpage provides City-specific updates, service interruptions, and other useful links and information.

 - Al Anderson Memorial Pool is closed for the season.

-- Douglas Recreation Centre and Timms Community Centre are closed to the public until further notice.
+- Douglas Recreation Centre and Timms Community Centre - closed to the public until further notice; additional days will be added to the membership to compensate for days lost.

 - Fitness Track and Games Room - closed to the public until further notice.